aquanauts/cpp-interview/README.md

 You can build and run in release mode by setting the environment variable `BUILD_TYPE=release` in your invocation of either `make build` or `make test`.

-When you're satisfied with your work, run `make patch` and send the result, `aqtc_cpp.patch`, to your recruiter.
+When you're satisfied with your work, run `make patch` and submit the resultant patch file, `aqtc_cpp.patch`, to the link sent in the e-mail you received.